 By Adam Stewart, Product Marketing, Genasys Inc.

-In communities across the globe, from the Appalachians to the coast of Australia, floods are no longer rare anomalies.
+In communities across the globe, from the Appalachians to Texas to the coast of Australia, floods are no longer rare anomalies.
 They are recurring crises.
 Whether it’s a Category 4 hurricane or a torrential downpour in a city street, the message is the same: our old assumptions about flooding no longer hold water.
 As a certified civil and water resources engineer who spent the better part of a decade developing FEMA floodplain maps across the southeastern U.S., I have seen first-hand how critical it is to update our communication and planning in the face of damaging flood threats.

 We’re Not in the “100-Year Flood” Era Anymore

-Let’s start with a story you’ve likely heard or lived.
-Hurricane Helene battered the southeastern U.S., drenching the mountains of North Carolina after already-saturated ground was hit by a preceding front.
+- Hurricane Helene battered the southeastern U.S., drenching the mountains of North Carolina after already-saturated ground was hit by a preceding front.
 In its wake, entire neighborhoods were underwater.
-Just weeks later, in Valencia, Spain, a much smaller system caused nearly as much devastation.
-This proves that storms don’t need to be massive to cause massive damage.

 We’re seeing this everywhere.
 Southern Brazil, Queensland, and even urban corridors in the U.S. are facing unprecedented floods.
 What used to be “once in a century” is now happening with alarming regularity.